seanox/virtual-environment/README.md

 # Description
-Since about 2010 exists the project of the virtual environment with modular structure for developers and users, so that this can provide a completely pre-configured environment with all programs, tools and services, without the environment affecting the running operating system and without devouring resources.
+Since about 2010, there is the project of virtual environment with modular structure for developers and users, so that they can use a completely pre-configured environment with all programs, tools and services, without the host environment interfering with the running operating system and devouring resources.

 Short setup times, uniform tools with uniform configuration, uniform paths in the file system, centralized maintenance and easy distribution and updating are some of the benefits.
-The environment is easily customizable, can be quickly switched to use for different projects, and the environment can be easily transferred to other machines where work started can be easily continued.
+The environment is easily customizable, can be quickly switched to use for different projects, and the environment can be easily transferred to other machines where work started can be continued.

 __The project includes with [platform](platform), a tool for the initial creation, use and management of the virtual environment and a